chr1sC0d1ng/supermaya-new/site/posts/which-skills-do-you-need-for-linkedins-emerging-job-list-an-analysis.md

 ---
 title: "Which Skills Do You Need for LinkedIn's Emerging Job List?
 An Analysis."
 date: "2020-02-19"
+description: "I take a look through the data in the Linkedin report to find some themes for emerging skills around the world"

 categories:
   - "management"
 tags: